jh-evans/readthedocs/docs/source/using.rst

 ========================

 It is a truth seldom acknowledged that developers mostly focus on the `Happy Path <https://en.wikipedia.org/wiki/Happy_path>`_.
 Developers are busy with lots to do.
-And today your challenge is to retrieve a field from a Java object, even when that field is marked private, so you develop ``getField`` below.
+And today your challenge is to retrieve a field from a Java object, even when that field is marked private, so you develop a first version of ``getField`` below.

-You then write a couple of unit tests to be sure that what you have written retrieves a named field.
+You write a couple of unit tests to be sure that what you have written retrieves a named field.
 For each test, you pass in the required name of the field, its classname, and the object the field is to be retrieved from.

 Your tests work, and you deploy your code.

 .. code-block:: java
    :linenos:
-   :caption: Your initial implementation of ``getField``
+   :caption: Your first version of ``getField``
    :emphasize-lines: 3-6

    public static Object getField(String classname, String fieldname, Object inst) {